-In order to apply for an animal permit, you must be the property owner or have permission from the property owner.
-In addition to any conditions that are made part of an animal permit, you will be responsible for complying with applicable homeowners' association rules and regulations.
-Prior to issuance of an animal permit, an inspection must be performed by a Code Enforcement Inspector.
-After all conditions have been met and a satisfactory inspection has been completed, an animal permit will be issued.
+A person applying for an animal permit must be the property owner or have permission from the property owner.
+In addition to any conditions that are made part of an animal permit, the applicant will be responsible for complying with applicable homeowners' association rules and regulations.

 The following guidelines will assist you in preparing a home for your pet:

-- Animal feed must be stored in a sealed container to prevent access by rodents, insects, and wildlife.
+- Animal feed must be stored in sealed containers.

 - An animal permit is effective for two years from the date of issuance.
 During that period, the permit may be revoked if the animals are not being taken care of properly, permit conditions are not being met, or the City has received complaints of odor, noise, feces, or animals running at large.